mm-zk/boojum-docs/basics/recursion.md

-# Recursion a.k.a proving larger programs
+# Recursion a.k.a Proving Larger Programs

-Currently we can prove a circuit that has at most $2^{22}$ traces (cycles) - so we need a different solution for programs that are longer.
+Currently, we can prove a circuit that has at most $2^{22}$ traces (cycles).
+This limitation means we need a different solution for longer programs.

-The TL;DR of the idea - so to run the whole program, and split its execution trace into chunks of 2^22.
-For each one, we'll also remember some output state - so that we can compare it with the input state of the next one.
+The idea is simple: run the entire program and split its execution trace into chunks of $2^{22}$.
+For each chunk, we also record the output state so that we can compare it with the input state of the next chunk.

-This way, we'll end up with some number of circuits, that would represent the whole computation.
+By doing this, we create several circuits that together represent the full computation.

-Now, what we can do - is recursion - run a new program, that would verify all those proofs, and check that the inputs and outputs of consecutive circuits are matching.
+Next, we apply recursion.
+We run a new program that verifies all these proofs by checking that the outputs and inputs of consecutive circuits match.

-And then we can create a proof of this program too!
-And if we did the right job, this proof will require less cycles than the original program, so we'll end up with smaller number of proofs.
+Then, we create a proof for this new program.
+If done correctly, this proof will require fewer cycles than the original, resulting in a smaller number of proofs.

-Which we can verify again, and prove this verification etc etc.
+We can repeat this verification process—prove the verification, then prove that proof, and so on.

-After multiple steps, we should be able to end up with a final proof - that we can pass to our caller.
+After several iterations, we end up with a final proof that can be passed to our caller.

-## Small caveats
+## Small Caveats

-In practice, we also have precompiles (delegations) - that would produce their own set of proofs, that we will have to verify in the process too.
+In practice, we also use precompiles (delegations) that generate their own set of proofs, which must be verified during the process.

-So in the final step - we might want to run a slightly different version of our circruit, that doesn't use any delegations - and potentially has longer trace - so that the final proof is a single file.
+Thus, in the final step, we might need to run a slightly modified version of our circuit that does not use these delegations and possibly has a longer trace.
+This change ensures that the final proof is contained within a single file.